-At minimum, every bank account requires 'Bank Statement batches' to be posted to get receipts and payments data into the account.
+At minimum, every bank account requires bank statement batches to be posted in order to get receipts and payment data into the account.

 How you interact with bank accounts thereafter is entirely up to your own practices and the client at hand:

 Some users may use cheque batches and deposit batches just for posting outstanding cheques/deposits at year end only.

 Other users upload all cheques for the year using cheque batches, then let the system's matching help reconcile for outstanding cheques.

 Others (although less common) do this for deposit listings also.

 Important things you NEED to know about Bank Accounts: